AIBincultars/AIBincultars.github.io/content/_index.md

          date_start: '2024-01-01'
          date_end: '2024-08-01'
          description: |2-
-             * Developed a real-time gesture recognition system using OpenCV and MediaPipe for an intelligent assistive application designed for the hearing and speech impaired.
+             * [cite_start]Developed a real-time gesture recognition system using OpenCV and MediaPipe for an intelligent assistive application designed for the hearing and speech impaired. [cite: 34, 37]
-             * Utilized the MediaPipe Hands model to extract 21 key points for precise gesture identification.
+             * [cite_start]Utilized the MediaPipe Hands model to extract 21 key points for precise gesture identification. [cite: 37]
-             * Designed and implemented a CNN-based algorithm to classify specific gestures.
+             * [cite_start]Designed and implemented a CNN-based algorithm to classify specific gestures. [cite: 37]
    design:
      columns: '2'